 Being young and inexperienced, I had two challenges.
-The first, I had no portfolio to show.
-The second, I had no other income source, except the little money of my architecture studio.
+First, I had no portfolio to show.
+Second, I had no other income source, except the little money of my architecture studio.

-I’ve build my first website with Microsoft Office.
-It had a function to save a page as html.
+I’ve built my first website with Microsoft Office.
+It had a function to save a page as HTML.
 Whenever I had to make a change, as the menu’s color, I had to manually do it.
 8 buttons multiplied by 20 pages.
 And I changed them even 2-3 times a day.

 The domain name and the hosting were purchased from the mobile phone company.
-I had zero knowledge of html programming.
-Actually, this is something I never learned.
+I had zero knowledge of HTML programming.
+This is something I never learned.

 After a while, my brother coded the site for me.
 From 400-600 kb per page, he downsized them to about 10-20 kb.
 Good, right?

-The experience with the marketing for architects started later.
-I wanted to find the magic webdesign that could get me more clients.
+My experience with marketing for architects started later.
+I wanted to find the magic web design that could get me more clients.
 I didn’t.
 There is no magic design.

 But reading is good.
 Slowly, my lectures led me to sales, then marketing.
 One of the most important sources was a marketing site.
 It wanted to sell a marketing plan or something like that.
 The scheme was an acronym: C-T-P-M. Content, Traffic, Pre-Sell, Monetize.
 It was a general formula, good enough for all sorts of businesses.